skrodahl/NewTon/Docs/PARKING-LOT.md

 ## Inbox
 *Raw ideas and suggestions awaiting triage*

+### Config Page Dynamic Help - Add Developer Console
+**Idea:** Update Config page dynamic help system to include information about Developer Console

+**Current Behavior:**
+- Config page has comprehensive dynamic help for all sections (Point System, Match Configuration, User Interface, Branding, Advanced)
+- Developer Console is not mentioned in Config page help
+- Users may not discover Developer Console exists

+**Proposed Behavior:**
+- Add Developer Console section to Config page dynamic help
+- Explain what it is, when to use it, and how to access it (click version number in CAD box when Developer Mode is enabled)
+- Brief overview of key features (transaction history, validation, storage monitoring, transaction pruning)
+- Position it logically (perhaps in User Interface or Advanced section, near Developer Mode toggle)

+**Benefits:**
+- Improved discoverability of Developer Console
+- Users learn about advanced debugging tools
+- Consistent with Config page's comprehensive help approach
+- Clarifies relationship between Developer Mode and Developer Console

+**Implementation:**
+- Update `dynamic-help-system.js` Config page help content
+- Add Developer Console subsection with access instructions and feature overview

+**Status:** Awaiting triage

 ### Immediate Pruning of START_MATCH and STOP_MATCH on Match Completion
 **Idea:** Automatically remove START_MATCH and STOP_MATCH transactions for a match immediately when COMPLETE_MATCH is saved